meisyal/staruml-ruby/README.md

 # staruml-ruby

-staruml-ruby is Ruby extension for [StarUML][staruml] 2.
+staruml-ruby is a Ruby extension for [StarUML][staruml] 2.
 This extension helps you to generate Ruby code from a UML class diagram.

 ## Installation